venus-de-lmao/klipper-backup-manager/README.md

 Other options:
   --help         Show this message and exit.```

-Settings are controlled by the **kbm.yaml** file in ~/.kbmlocal which the app will automatically create with default settings the first time you run it.
-Please let me know via github if you have any issues.
+## Issues

+ Please open an issue on GitHub if you have any problems.